 Getting There

-To begin the trip, I flew to Quito, capitol of Ecuador, located high in the Andean mountains at 9,000.’ where I met two of my travel companions, Wes and Jimmie.
-From Quito we traveled by vehicle to Macas.
+To begin the journey, I flew into Quito, Ecuador’s capital, perched high in the Andes at 9,000 feet, where I met my travel companions, Wes and Jimmie.
+From there, we set off toward Macas, ready to embark on the adventure.

 Quito Old Town/view of largest neo-Gothic church in the world built in the 1800’s-Basilica of the National Vow

-My guesthouse, an old spanish home dating back to the 1700’s that also sits on top of Spanish inquisition tunnels where prisoners were tortured and executed.
-Now the location where guests eat breakfast in mornings.
+My guesthouse, an old Spanish home dating back to the 1700’s also sits on top of Spanish Inquisition tunnels where prisoners were tortured and executed, which is now the location where guests eat breakfast in mornings.

 The Amazon Rainforest Meets the Andes

-The next morning, we all piled into a van for a two-hour drive into the jungle of Puerto Yukianza, a hilly rain forested area.
-We knew we were in the Amazon rainforest, when we stopped to use a toilet at a small shop off the road, and a live vampire bat nearly dropped on to my brother’s head.
+The next morning, we piled into a van for a two-hour drive into the dense jungle of Puerto Yukianza, a hilly, rainforest-covered region.
+We knew we had officially entered the Amazon when we stopped at a small roadside shop to use the restroom, and a live vampire bat nearly dropped onto my brother’s head.

 Lexie Overlooking the Namangosa River